 How to Sanitize Your RV Fresh Water Tank Step By Step

 The process of sanitizing your RV fresh water tank is fairly easy, it just takes up to 12-hours to properly sanitize.
 Our step-by-step instructions are for generic RVs and trailers.
-Make sure you reference your owners manual for specific steps related to your make & model.
+Ensure you reference your owner’s manual for specific steps related to your make & model.

 Step 1: The first step is to drain the water system.
-There is a drain valve under your RV that empties the fresh water tank and water lines.
+A drain valve under your RV empties the fresh water tank and water lines.
 You also want to make sure to empty your water heater tank.

 Step 2: Create the water sanitizing solution.
 The best and most recommended solution is bleach.
 But you can also buy an RV solution at any store that carries RV supplies.
-Also, if you are concerned about the health risks that come with bleach you can use distilled vinegar.
+Also, if you are concerned about bleach’s health risks, you can use distilled vinegar.
 Vinegar isn’t as effective but much safer to consume.

-To make the solution, mix ¼ cup bleach for every 16 gallons in your freshwater tank.
-Measure how much you need for your tank, dilute it in water then pour it in.
-(Make sure you closed the valves and plugged the water heater tank.)
+Mix ¼ cup bleach for every 16 gallons in your freshwater tank to make the solution.
+Measure how much you need for your tank, dilute it in water, then pour it in.
+(Make sure you close the valves and plug the water heater tank.)

-Step 3: After you pour the solution into the tank, fill the remainder up with water.
-You want the solution to be in all the fresh water lines as well.
+Step 3: After pouring the solution into the tank, fill the remainder with water.
+You want the solution to be in all the freshwater lines as well.
 Once the water coming out smells like the solution, turn them off.